 Trapping Is Reliable, Repeatable, Passive and Effective

 Now, if you are the rare person who has fields of cattle or other livestock, obviously that is going to be a better method of getting food on the table.
 For the rest of us though, it’s the metal trap.
+Many metal traps have a spot in the center where something can be placed to lure in game.
+Smelly food is one option.

 Metal traps are the way to go.
 If you are going to walk down this path you need to think about it as a means of providing food.
 Therefore I have taken to killing traps.
 Steel killing traps like the Conibears are going to dispatch game quickly and you will arrive to meat that just needs processing.